feathersjs-ecosystem/feathers-vuex/README.md

       idField: '_id', // The field in each record that will contain the id
       nameStyle: 'path', // Use the full path name inside Vuex, instead of just the last section
       namespace: 'custom-task-namespace', // Customize the plugin name inside Vuex.
 Overrides nameStyle.
-      autoRemove: true // automatically remove records missing from responses (only use with feathers-rest) })
+      autoRemove: true, // automatically remove records missing from responses (only use with feathers-rest)
+      enableEvents: false // turn off socket event listeners.
+It's true by default })

     // Add custom state, getters, mutations, or actions, if needed.
 See example in another section, below.